cosmos72/stmx/README.md

-A small example with very short transactions is the [dining philosophers](example/dining-philosophers-stmx.lisp), with 5 reads and 5 writes to transactional memory per atomic block, where each CPU core runs approximately 2.5 millions transactions per second.
+A small example with very short transactions is the [dining philosophers](example/dining-philosophers-stmx.lisp), with 5 reads and 5 writes to transactional memory per atomic block, where each CPU core runs approximately 3.2 millions transactions per second.

 For a more realistic benchmark, the author is currently porting [Lee-TM](http://apt.cs.man.ac.uk/projects/TM/LeeBenchmark/), a non-trivial benchmark suite for transactional memory developed in 2007 by the University of Manchester (UK).
-The result is [Lee-STMX](https://github.com/cosmos72/lee-stmx) - as of May 2013, its status is "work is in progress".
+The result is [Lee-STMX](https://github.com/cosmos72/lee-stmx) - as of May 2013, its status is BETA.

 Obviously, performance in other cases will depend on the complexity of the code inside transactions, on the number of reads and writes to transactional memory,